 - Residential suites

-Other residential buildings and ones with mixed used can also be built.
-As the list suggests, it is perfectly possible to find many different types of Edmonton homes built as part of the infill project.
-You should also be aware of its specifics.
+Other residential buildings and ones with mixed-use can also be built.
+As the list suggests, it is perfectly possible to find many different Edmonton homes constructed as part of the infill project.

 How Infill Benefits Edmonton